-The memory controller can use the "write leveling" feature and feedback from the DDR3 SDRAM to adjust the DQS - \overline{DQS} to CK - \overline{CK} relationship.
-The memory controller involved in the leveling must have adjustable delay setting on DQS - \overline{DQS} to align the rising edge of DQS - \overline{DQS} with that of the clock at the DRAM pin.
-DRAM asynchronously feeds back CK - \overline{CK} , sampled with the rising edge of DQS - \overline{DQS} with that of the clock at the DRAM pin.
-DRAM asynchronously feeds back CK - \overline{CK} , sampled with the rising edge of DQS - \overline{DQS} delay established though this exercise would ensure tDQSS specification.
+The memory controller can use the "write leveling" feature and feedback from the DDR3 SDRAM to adjust the DQS - DQS# to CK - CK# relationship.
+The memory controller involved in the leveling must have adjustable delay setting on DQS - DQS# to align the rising edge of DQS - DQS# with that of the clock at the DRAM pin.
+DRAM asynchronously feeds back CK - CK#, sampled with the rising edge of DQS - DQS#, through the DQ bus.
+The controller repeatedly delays DQS - DQS# until a transition from 0 to 1 is detected.
+The DQS - DQS# delay established though this exercise would ensure tDQSS specification.

 Besides tDQSS, tDSS, and tDSH specification also needs to be fulfilled.
-One way to achieve this is to combine the actual tDQSS in the application with an appropriate duty cycle and jitter on the DQS - \overline{DQS} signals.
+One way to achieve this is to combine the actual tDQSS in the application with an appropriate duty cycle and jitter on the DQS- DQS# signals.
 Depending on the actual tDQSS in the application, the actual values for tDQSL and tDQSH may have to be better than the absolute limits provided in "AC Timing Parameters" section in order to satisfy tDSS and tDSH specification.
-A conceptual timing of this scheme is show as below figure.